 If you wish to communicate via a confidential web-based reporting system, you may contact the third-party vendor at:

 Your identity will be kept confidential and your concerns reported to Company personnel for appropriate action.
-You may also send a letter or fax to the General Counsel at Liberty Interactive Corporation, 12300 Liberty Boulevard, Englewood, Colorado 80112, fax number (720) 875-5382.
+You may also send a letter or fax to the Chief Legal Officer at Liberty Interactive Corporation, 12300 Liberty Boulevard, Englewood, Colorado 80112, fax number (720) 875-5382.
 Letters and faxes may be submitted anonymously.

 To the extent it is legally possible to do so, the Company will maintain the confidentiality of anyone who is requesting guidance or who is reporting a violation or other questionable behavior.
 The Code prohibits any employee from retaliation or taking any other adverse action against another for reporting a violation or raising a legal or ethical concern.